QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 Capital does not depreciate.

-The initial capital stock $K_0$ is owned by the initial old person, who rents it to the firm at time $0$.
+The initial capital stock $K_0$ is owned by the representative  initial old person, who rents it to the firm at time $0$.

-The economy's net investment rate $I_t$ at time $t$ is
+Net investment rate $I_t$ at time $t$ is

 $$
 I_t = K_{t+1} - K_t
 $$

-The economy's capital stock at time $t$ emerges from cumulating past rates of investment:
+The  capital stock at time $t$ emerges from cumulating past rates of investment:

 $$
 K_t = K_0 + \sum_{s=0}^{t-1} I_s
 $$

-There is  a Cobb-Douglas technology that  converts physical capital $K_t$ and labor services $L_t$ into output $Y_t$
+A Cobb-Douglas technology   converts physical capital $K_t$ and labor services $L_t$ into output $Y_t$

 $$